Houston Updates

 Figure 12

-But none of these expectations have quickly settled into the Fed’s two percent goal -- which directly questions the central bank’s credibility as an inflation fighter.
-Similar doubts about Fed resolve can also be seen in financial markets.
-As the market continues to think that the Fed will back off and cut rates at the first sign of weakness in the economy.
+Only the SPF holds expectations that have quickly settled into the Fed’s two percent goal -- which means consumers and markets directly question the central bank’s credibility as an inflation fighter.
+Doubts about Fed resolve were already seen above in financial markets by looking at TIPS breakeven rates, as the markets continue to think that the Fed will back off and cut rates at the first sign of weakness in the economy.
+The chart in Figure 13 is a market-based Atlanta Fed forecast of the Secured Overnight Finance Rate (SOFR) – just think of it as a proxy for federal funds – based on the COMEX futures market and international swaps.
+It is another sign of market doubts about Fed conviction.

-The chart in Figure 13 is a market-based Atlanta Fed forecast of the federal funds rate using the COMEX futures market and international swaps, and it reflects market doubts about Fed conviction.
-First, note that expectations are for a series of rate cuts beginning in early 2024 and continuing, running counter to the Fed’s public statements.
-Second, note that even through 2025 the forecast policy rate remains high, ending the year near 3.7 percent.
-If we combine the Fed’s internal estimates of its long-term real interest rate at 0.7-0.9% with the market’s 3.5 percent policy rate through 2025, it implies inflation running near 2.6 percent, i.e., 3.5% - 0.9% = 2.6%.
-This remains well above the Fed’s 2% target and again shows the market’s doubts about the Fed’s willingness to do what is necessary to meet the 2% target.
+First, note that the expectations from SOFR are for a series of rate cuts beginning in early 2024 that are roughly 25 basis points per quarter, running counter to the Fed’s public statements about how fast it will move.
+Second, through 2026 the forecast policy rate remains high, ending the year near 3.55 percent.
+If we combine the Fed’s internal estimates of the long-term real rate of interest at 0.7-0.9% with the market’s 3.5 percent policy rate, it implies inflation running near 2.6 percent (3.5% - 0.9% = 2.6% ) through 2026.
+This remains well above the Fed’s 2% target and again shows the market’s continued doubts about the Fed’s willingness to do what is necessary to meet a 2% target.

 Figure 13